 Other sightings from another wonderful day of Kittiwake and Guillemot surveys included the first of the island's breeding Wheatear and Rock Pipit collecting food for nestlings along the south and east sidelands.
 Yet another pair of Chaffinch were seen building a nest in Millcombe (bringing the total number of breeding pairs this year to three).
-Also logged were four Woodpigeon, a singing Collared Dove in Millcombe, 41 Swallow, seven House Martin, a Swift over Tibbetts in the afternoon, a Willow Warbler singing in Quarter Wall copse, two Chiffchaff, three singing male Whitethroat, four Blackcap, one Sedge Warbler, two Tree Pipit, a lone Spotted Flycatcher on the Terrace, eight Goldfinch and 17 Linnet.
+Also logged were four Woodpigeon, a singing Collared Dove in Millcombe, a Golden Plover on the Airfield (Rosie Ellis), 41 Swallow, seven House Martin, a Swift over Tibbetts in the afternoon, a Willow Warbler singing in Quarter Wall copse, two Chiffchaff, three singing male Whitethroat, four Blackcap, one Sedge Warbler, two Tree Pipit, a lone Spotted Flycatcher on the Terrace, eight Goldfinch and 17 Linnet.

 Out at sea, Andrew Bengey and the Obsession II crew, who delivered lots of yummy fresh fruit and veg to the island today, were joined by a Minke Whale about halfway across from Ilfracombe.
 The whale accompanied the boat for around 10 minutes, along with numerous Common Dolphin!